Janidai/nested_package_template/README.md

 # Project structure:
-The main structure is as follow:
+Python allows flexibity in defining the structure of the project, Here we show an example:
-- ```LICENSE.md```: Your project's license, if it's open source.
-(See opensource.org for more information about selecting one.)
+- ```LICENSE.md```: Your project's license.
 - ```README.md```: A description of your project and its goals.
-- ```.gitignore```: A special file that tells Git what files and directories to ignore.
+- ```.gitignore```: A file that tells Git what files and directories to ignore.
 - ```example_pkg```: A directory with the name of your project.
-- ```requirements.txt```:defines outside Python dependencies and their versions for your application.
+- ```requirements.txt```: A file where you can defines outside Python dependencies and their versions for your package.

 ```
 ├── docs